ChaseBorchers/ChaseBorchers/README.md

 - 🧠 Experience with Java, JavaScript, Python, and MATLAB :)
 - 🩷 Nebraska volleyball, anime, videogames, computers
 - ▶️ Gaming channel on YouTube with 7K subscribers and 1M views
-- 🤖 Developed a Discord bot and is in 10 servers
+- 🤖 Developed a Discord bot for 10 servers (as of now)

 <!---
 ChaseBorchers/ChaseBorchers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.